-- approving the internship plan; - advising the student during the internship about internship activities and products; - maintaining contact with the internship organisation; - composing an ad hoc assessment committee; - grading the internship based on consensus in the assessment committee; - completing and signing an assessment form, providing specific feedback on positive and negative points.
+- setting the internship goals in terms of the internship plan; - advising the student during the internship about internship activities and products; - maintaining contact with the internship organisation; - composing an ad hoc assessment committee preferably to be mentioned in the internship plan, - grading the internship based on consensus in the assessment committee. - composing and signing an assessment form, including specific feedback on positive and negative points.